 There is no “cure” for any form of Muscular Dystrophy.
 However, there are a variety of treatment options that one can pursue to help minimize some of the most harmful and damaging symptoms/complications associated with any one of these “types” of MD.

-Before anyone gets too upset or beings complaining about the simplicity of our definitions that we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts of doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like the ones described above find and qualify for coverage.
+Before anyone gets upset or complains about the simplicity of the definitions we’re using here, it’s essential to understand that we here at IBUSA aren’t medical experts or doctors.
+All we are is a bunch of life insurance agents who are good at helping folks with pre-existing medical conditions like the ones described above find and qualify for coverage.

 Which means that…

 Because we’re not going to be the one “diagnosing” your condition and we’re certainly not going to participate in the treatment of your condition, all we need to do is understand that there are differences between these different pre-existing medical conditions and those differences are going to affect how a life insurance underwriter is going to consider you as a potential “risk”.
-The good news is that despite how simply our definitions of these diseases may be, this is something that we actually have down pat!
+The good.” news is that despite how simple our definitions of these diseases may be, this is something we have down pat!

 Which is why…

-When we are approached by an individual who has been diagnosed with any of these “kinds” of conditions, we’re going to know right away what questions a life insurance underwriter is going to want to know the answers too before he or she will be willing to make any kind of decision about the outcome of your life insurance application.
+When we are approached by an individual who has been diagnosed with any of these “kinds” of conditions, we’re going to know right away what questions a life insurance underwriter is going to want to know the answers to before they will be willing to make any decision about the outcome of your life insurance application.